Software Project: Coding IxD - Designing Neoanalog Artefacts

 Besides the regular weekly meetings, the KHB provides complimentary workshops each Monday from 10 AM to 1 PM where participation for computer science students is optional.

-The course takes place in cooperation with the Weissensee Kunsthochschule Berlin.
-We meet every Wednesday in the laboratory of the Cluster of Excellence "Bild Wissen Gestaltung" at the HU Berlin.
+The course takes place in cooperation with the Weißensee Academy of Art Berlin.
+We meet every Wednesday in the laboratory of the Cluster of Excellence "Matters of Activity" at the Humboldt-Universität zu Berlin.

 Sophienstrasse 22a, 2.HH, 2nd floor, 10178 Berlin